tabatkins/Markdown/README.md

 This is yet another Markdown implementation, but this time written as a state machine rather than a pile of regexes like I normally see.
+(It still *uses* regexes to recognize and extract things, because they make it much easier, but its overall operation is DFA-based.)

 When finished, it will have two modes: